tum-esi/common-coding-conventions/Readme.md

 ### Keep all scopes (File/Class/Function) small and sorted

-Define functions and variables in the smallest possible scope and limit their exposure to external code.
+Define subprograms and variables in the smallest scope possible and limit their exposure to external code.
 Put all declarations at the beginning of each scope and initialize variables directly at the declaration.
 Do not reuse variables in nested scopes or for different purposes.

-### Sort arguments and limit them to 0 – 4 per function call.

-If your argument list grows too long, try to combine related arguments in a new data structure.
-For example, instead of passing `x`, `y`, `z` coordinates individually, use a vector.

 ### Express Ideas in Code: Use Domain-Specific Names